Minister on International Migrants Day: Let us maintain our humanity in dealing with foreigners

 Let me underscore again that migration requires a holistic approach and enhanced international cooperation.
 We have full confidence in IOM, which is the lead agency in implementing the Global Compact.
 We have cultivated a very productive engagement with you, Mr. Ali Abdi and the entire team, and we look forward to further this partnership engagement with you.
 Thank you for your support to the Ministry and to Uganda in general.
 Uganda reiterates its commitment to the implementation of the Compact - for the realization of our wishes and aspirations as highlighted therein.
 As a Ministry, we are glad to take lead in the implementation of the post-Marrakech process.
 In this regard, we will soon be reaching out to you on how best to move the Global Compact beyond Marrakech.

 As I end, I would like to appeal to Ugandans to maintain our cherished humanity in the way we deal with migrant populations – be they refugees or other foreigners.
-But at the same time we continue to working toward ensuring that Ugandans are treated with the same dignity when we go abroad through safe, orderly and regular channels.
+But at the same time we continue to work toward ensuring that Ugandans are treated with the same dignity when we go abroad through safe, orderly and regular channels.

 I would now like to declare the commemoration of the International Migrants’ Day officially closed.